Can I volunteer?

 Before coming to Pattaya, volunteers need to visit a travel clinic to see what vaccinations are required.
 More information can be found at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/thailand

 Pattaya has many international hospitals should one be required.
 There are also many clinics, dentists and pharmacies near the foundation.
-All volunteers must have suitable insurance for the time in Thailand.
+All volunteers must have suitable insurance for their time in Thailand.
 If volunteers do not have suitable insurance, they will be asked to leave.

 Yes!
 All volunteers must have suitable insurance for their time in Thailand.
 If volunteers do not have suitable insurance, they will be asked to leave.
 Volunteers need to send their insurance details before leaving their home country.